-Social interaction is key – According to Elizabeth Dunn, psychology professor at University of British Columbia, the happiest homes are those that facilitate social interaction.
+Social interaction is key – According to Elizabeth Dunn, a psychology professor at the University of British Columbia, the happiest homes are those that facilitate social interaction.

 A modest green patch – While having a green space, private or public, is good and relaxing, the optimal size is actually quite small.
 Just enough to sit and talk to your neighbors, according to the urbanist Jan Gehl.

 Less is more – As the interior designer Nike Onile puts it, her goal is to help people to have more room for their life, not just their things.